-The practice had policies and procedures to report, investigate, respond and learn from accidents, incidents and significant events.
+The practice had policies and procedures to report, investigate, respond and learn from accidents and significant events.
 Staff knew about these and understood their role in the process.

-The practice recorded, responded to and discussed all incidents to reduce risk and support future learning.
+However, these processes did not extend to incidents.
+The practice should record, respond to and discuss all incidents to reduce risk and support future learning.
+Staff shared an example of an incident with us involving some prescription medicines but this was not documented.
+Within four working days, the practice manager sent us evidence of an incident log sheet that would be used for recording incidents.

-The practice received national patient safety and medicines alerts from the Medicines and Healthcare Products Regulatory Authority (MHRA).
-Relevant alerts were discussed with staff, acted on and stored for future reference.
+The practice had a policy which contained details about the receipt of national patient safety and medicines alerts from the Medicines and Healthcare Products Regulatory Authority (MHRA).
+However, we spoke with the practice manager and found that staff had not received any recent alerts.
+Relevant alerts should be discussed with staff, acted on and stored for future reference.
+Within four working days, the practice manager sent us evidence that they had subscribed to receive safety alerts.